 From time to time property work involves insurance – for example, where “defects” in a lease or the title to a property cannot be rectified, insurance may be a means of overcoming such problems.
-We are not authorised by the Financial Conduct Authority (the “FCA”).
+We are not authorised by the Financial Conduct Authority (FCA).
 However, we are included on a register maintained by the FCA such that we can carry on insurance mediation activities – which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints and redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed on the FCA website www.fca.org.uk/register.
+The register can be accessed on the FCA website www.fca.gov.uk/register.

 Where we recommend or give advice on any contract of insurance, we do not give advice on the basis of a fair analysis of the whole market and we only select products from a limited number of insurers.
 However, we are not contractually obliged to conduct business in this way.
-Our list of insurers comprises Countrywide Legal Indemnities, First Title and Guaranteed Conveyancing Solutions.
+Our list of insurers includes Countrywide Legal Indemnities, First Title and Guaranteed Conveyancing Solutions.
 We reserve the right to alter or add to our list of insurers from time to time, but at any time you can request details of the insurers with which we conduct business and we are obliged to provide you with the details on request.

 Auditing of files